TimHanewich/Misc-Articles/Dataverse-Application-Users-API/readme.md

 If all is successful, as you can see on the right, the Entra ID service will return `200 OK` and give us an `access_token` value. *That* is the value we want!
 That is permission (at least for a period of time... it expires!) to use the Foundry service!
 Take note of that `access_token` value (starts with `eyJ0eXAiOi...` in my example)!

 ## Step 4: Interface with the Dataverse API
-Now that we have acquired an access token, we can now go ahead and begin using the Dataverse API!
+With your short-lived access token in hand, you are now ready for the final step: use the Dataverse API!
+In the Zero Trust model, this is the "Continuous Verification" phase.
+Every single request you send from here on out will include that token in the header, allowing Dataverse to verify your identity and enforce your security roles in real-time.

+Because Dataverse is built on the [OData v4.0 standard](https://www.odata.org/), interacting with it feels familiar to any modern developer, but with the added peace of mind that every `GET`, `POST`, and `PATCH` is being governed by the industry's most robust security engine.

-In all subsequent API calls, provide the access token acquired from step #3 as a **bearer token** (header like `Authorization: Bearer <token here>`):
+In all subsequent API calls, provide the access token acquired from step #3 as a **bearer token** (header `Authorization: Bearer <token here>`):

 ![bearer](https://i.imgur.com/0rDcL2l.png)